 Kalanchoe beharensis 'Roseleaf', Kalanchoe × edwardii 'Roseleaf', Kalanchoe × edwardii 'Rose Leaf', Kalanchoe 'Rose Leaf'

-Flowers are urn-shaped, nearly white petals with pinkish-purple striations and appear in many-flowered panicles on upright stalks in summer.
+The flowers are urn-shaped, with nearly white petals with pinkish-purple striations, and appear in many-flowered panicles on upright stalks in summer.

 How to Grow and Care for Kalanchoe 'Roseleaf'

 Light: K. 'Roseleaf' grows best in full sun but usually appreciates some partial shade in the heat of the summer days.
 Indoors, place your plant near a window with indirect sunlight.
 The plant will stretch if it does not receive enough light.